XiaZeng0223/sciverbinary/README.md

 # sciverbinary README

 This repository presents team QMUL-SDS's participation on SCIVER shared task.
 Compared to the baseline system, we achieve substantial improvements on the dev set.
-As a result, our team is the No. 4 team on the leaderboard.
+As a result, our team is the No. 4 team on the leaderboard at the time.

 ## Approach
 We propose an approach that performs scientific claim verification by doing binary classifications step-by-step.